How to to Make Over $100,000 with a Niche Site in 2024

 Detailed Tutorials Showcasing a Product

-Just as important as review posts, are posts where people can learn a thing or to – after all your readers won’t always be in a buying mode, so you want to get them to come back on a fairly regular basis and build loyalty to your brand.
+Just as important as review posts are posts where people can learn a thing or two – after all your readers won’t always be in a buying mode, so you want to get them to come back on a fairly regular basis and build loyalty to your brand.

 List Posts About Your Niche

-Bottom line, list posts are easy to read and easy to share.
-People love them, even if they often don’t provide as much in depth value as the previous two kinds of posts.
+List posts are easy to read and easy to share.
+People love them, even if they often don’t provide as much in-depth value as the previous two kinds of posts.

 If there are a lot of products in your niche, you can potentially make these posts profitable by writing articles with titles like: